Flat roof curb installation for an air conditioner in Connecticut. We serve Pittsburgh, Monroeville, Stamford, Greenwich, and White Plains, CT.

 10. The proper material for the right job

 Whenever there is curb to be installed or flashing that needs to be done, it is important to use compatible materials.
-On an EPDM roof, only EPDM materials must be used.
-The same principle applies to a Modified Bitumen Torch Down roof; only Modified Bitumen materials should be used.
+On an EPDM roof, only EPDM materials and be used.
+The same principle applies to a Modified Torch Down roof; only Modified Bitumen materials should be used.
 Sometimes, we find that this principle is not practiced by other roofing contractors.
 In the images below we are flashing a curb with Modified Bitumen Membrane Torch Down material.